JD Academic Rules

-The student's courses for the probationary semester must be approved in advance by the Associate Dean and must be selected from a list of courses identified by the Academic Policy and Curriculum committee and approved annually by the faculty.
+The student's courses for the probationary semester must be approved in advance by the Associate or Assistant Dean for Academic Affairs.

 The exclusion of a student who submits a request for a probationary semester is final if the student's average for the probationary semester is below 2.6 honor points and the student's cumulative average is below 2.0.
 The student shall be notified by the Dean in writing that the student is ineligible to continue study.

 Beginning with the class of 2021, a student who completes the first semester study with a cumulative average below 2.8 honor points shall: